Page contents

 Some unsuccessful applicants can be unhappy if a dropped kerb was approved previously at a nearby property but their application has been refused.
 This may be due to less available space at the proposed location or different safety concerns such as bends, hills, slopes, controlled parking zones or disabled bays.
 Assessment criteria also changes over time so some properties will have been approved previously that would no longer be granted under current criteria.
 Therefore, we do not consider previously approved local vehicle crossovers as part of our assessment and only consider whether the current application is legal and safe to approve.

-All reviews must be in writing and can be sent via email or in the post:
+Please contact us in writing and can be sent via email or in the post.

 Information for prospective new contractors